tweksteen/burst/doc/configuration.rst

   Expected width of the terminal.
 Abrupt tries to optimise the output whenever possible in regards to the current terminal width.
 The default "auto" will try to get this information from the system.
-You can set any arbritrary integer.
+You can set any arbitrary integer.
 The value 0 will consider the width as unlimited.

   .. attribute:: color_enabled